Angie Stone, soul singer who broke ground in hip-hop, dies at 63

 The singer's successful solo career began after her time with The Sequence and Vertical Hold.
 The latter group reached the R&B Top 40 with "Seems You're Much Too Busy" in 1993.

-According to Stone's label SRG/ILS, Stone was traveling back to Atlanta after a performance the previous night in Mobile, Ala., when her van was hit by a semi-truck.
-Stone, who was a passenger joined by other musicians, was the only person who was killed.
+According to Stone's label SRG/ILS, Stone was traveling back to Atlanta after a performance the previous night in Mobile, Ala.
+The Alabama Law Enforcement Agency says her Mercedes-Benz Sprinter van overturned on Interstate 65 before it was hit by a semi-truck.
+Stone, who was a passenger joined by other musicians, died at the scene.
+She was the only person who was killed.
+Eight other passengers in the van were injured.
+The crash is under investigation.

 "We are truly devastated at this unexpected and unfortunate tragedy, and there are simply no words to express how we feel," said Stone's longtime manager Walter Millsap III in a statement.